Four-player chess: History

+The game fell out of popularity at around the beginning of the 20th century.
+However, beginning in the 1960s, a resurgence of the game took place as various four-player chess board games were created.
+While they maintained the layout of the variants of previous centuries, most of these games were marketed as FFA games, ditching the historically preferred teams format.
+The game remained relatively obscure throughout the century, appealing almost exclusively to casual players.
+In 2016, a university student named John Flickinger created a chess website named Hello Chess that was focused towards FFA four-player chess and general casual chess play.
+The website was successful enough to attract the attention of Erik Allebest, the co-founder and CEO of Chess.com, who wanted to port the game to his site.
+During the summer of 2017, Flickinger, who was brought on board by Allebest, worked alongside various other developers to bring the game to Chess.com.
+During development, Jay Severson, the other co-founder and CTO of Chess.com, came up with the idea of winning via a points system rather than via being the last player left.
+This idea was implemented and the game was officially released on October 28, 2016, being given its own section of the site.
+This embracing by Chess.com gave four-player chess unprecedented popularity.
+A teams variant, which did not use the points system, was added soon after.

+Contemporarily, four-player chess is one of the most popular chess variants.
+It frequently tops Chess.com's concurrent player rankings on its variants section.
+GM Hikaru Nakamura has played the game numerous times in live streams, often alongside prominent figures like Levy Rozman, Alexandra Botez and GM Anish Giri.
+A FFA 4 Player Chess Championship has been hosted and funded by Chess.com annually since 2019.
+In 2023, the Championship split into two separate "Original Solo" and "Standard FFA" Championships, with each having a slightly different ruleset and starting position.
+The most recent (2023) winners are Delan Lara (Original Solo) and Carlos Tadeo (Standard FFA).

 Rules

 Piece movement and captures remain the same as regular chess.

 A board made of a standard 8×8 square with an additional 3 rows of 8 cells extending from each side is what is typically used for Four-player chess.
 Variants vary as to where the king and queen are placed; this doesn't matter for casual play.
 Otherwise, pieces are set up like regular chess.

-Rules vary, in teams, as to how to deal with partners pawns when they run into each other.
+Rules vary, in teams, as to how to deal with partners' pawns when they run into each other.
 This happens sometimes because everybody moves in the forward direction, as in regular chess.
 When this happens for the Chess.com variant, the pawns are blocked, while some variants historically allowed pawns to jump over each other if this happened.

 Players are of course free to change all rules to their convenience (see the rules section in the links tab for different variations of the rules).